adolfintel/TDF/README.md

         sudo apt-get remove wine
         ```
 * If it still doesn't work, your distro may have a version of glibc that's older than the one that was used to build the prebuilt version of TDF that you have downloaded.
 You can verify this by opening the terminal and typing `./run.sh`, and looking at the errors that appear while TDF tries to load.
 If this is your case, at the moment the only solution is either building TDF yourself or using a more modern distro
+* If you moved/copied the TDF instance from another drive, it may have made a mess with permissions.
+Open a terminal and try `sudo chmod -R 777 . && sudo chown -R $(id -u):$(id -g) .` to fix permissions and ownership

 #### Game won't install, the installer doesn't start, doesn't work, it freezes or gives an error during the installation
 * Try using `TDF_WINE_PREFERRED_VERSION='mainline'` during the installation, using a normal version of Wine instead of the game-optimized one can get it to work
-* Try using `export WINE_HEAP_DELAY_FREE=1` during the installation, this can workaround memory management bugs in the installer (very useful for repacks)
-* Find another version of the game with a different installer, like a Steam rip, an ISO, or a repack from another group
-* As a last resort, try installing the game in a Windows VM and copy the files over to `zzprefix/drive_c`
+* Some crappy installers (especially repacks) don't work in Wine; if that happens you can try to find a version of the game with a different installer (ideally a Steam rip), or you can just install it in a Windows VM and copy the files over to `data/wineprefix/drive_c`, most modern games are ok with that

 #### During the installation, I see error messages about .net or being unable to ShellExecute something
 * These are not a problem in Wine, ignore them